bhatiyamegha/React-PriceCard/Price-card-using-React-JS-main/README.md

 ###

-<p align="left">My name is Prakash V S and I made a website with price cards using React.
+<p align="left">My name is Megha Bhatiya and I made a website with price cards using React.
 It's from the Guvi-Zen class Roadmap, specifically React: Day-2 Task.
 This project is my first time working with React!</p>

 ###